 In the early 1990s, they expanded their ranch through the purchase of neighboring lands, which were enhanced through effective soil and water management efforts.
 The family installed over nine miles of pipeline and 20 bottomless tanks, which are hydraulically or electrically controlled to eliminate overflow.
 They also replaced many inefficient windmills with electric wells so that livestock can have reliable water for the entire grazing season.
 Through NRCS they installed cross fencing, and have made a concentrated effort to control noxious and invasive weeds.

 The Mathewsons increased wildlife habitat by planting thousands of trees and shrubs.
 Several wildlife watering facilities have been added, and a raptor nesting site.

-The family takes it upon themselves to educate others about the importance of land stewardship.
-They have worked with the University of Nebraska–Lincoln Extension and the Nebraska Grazing Lands Coalition on several field days and Beau is a Board member for both organizations.
-Beau has also assisted with the Cheyenne County leadership program.
+The family educates others about the importance of land stewardship.
+They have worked with the University of Nebraska–Lincoln Extension and the Nebraska Grazing Lands Coalition on several field days.
+Beau was a board member for both organizations.
+He also assisted with a Cheyenne County leadership program.

 In 1998, the Mathewsons received the Grassland Manager of the Year Award from the NRCS and the South Platte Natural Resources District.